Commercial & Corporate Law

 Board Membership

-- Who will appoint general manager
+- Who appoints the general manager.

 Veto Rights

-- Foreign partner's approval required,
+- The foreign partner's approval is required,

-- This right protected by shareholders' agreement.
+- This right must be expressly protected in the shareholders' agreement.

 Share Transfer Restrictions